Updated October 14th, 2022

 With Netspend, you reimburse us on your company’s scheduled payday.
 You will get an invoice on your payroll processing day for your accounting team’s reference, or you can set up auto-ACH withdrawals.
 It shouldn’t feel any different from paying your employees their full paychecks.

-- How does access to earned wages support the financial health of my employees and help me retain and recruit workers?
+4. How does access to earned wages support the financial health of my employees and help me retain and recruit workers?

 Workers know that earlier access to their earned wages can be the difference between paying a bill on time or missing a payment.
 The ability to bridge gaps in cash flow can be essential when it comes to building financial stability.

-Research shows that employees who are more financially stable see increased productivity, decreased turnover, and better job performance.
+Research shows that employees who are more financially stable have increased productivity, decreased turnover, and better job performance5.
 Earned wage access is one piece of a larger financial wellness puzzle that can help increase employee engagement and positively impact employee productivity and health.
 In fact, 57% of workers that have had five jobs in the past three years6 say EWA would prevent them from leaving their current job7.